Exploring the Power of AI in Software Development - Part 9: Workforce

 Developer Shortage

-The 2024 Reveal survey found that the biggest business challenge for the technology industry in 2024 will be working with limited resources (40.9%), followed by recruiting developers with the right skills (34%), cites Casey Ciniello, App Builder, Reveal and Slingshot Senior Product Manager at Infragistics.
+The 2024 Reveal survey found that the biggest business challenge for the technology industry in 2024 will be working with limited resources (40.9%), followed by recruiting developers with the right skills (34%), cites Casey Ciniello, App Builder, Reveal and Slingshot Senior Product Manager at Infragistics(link is external).
 "There is a concern that AI might make the developer's role obsolete, however, there is still a great need for skilled developers."

-"I don't see AI replacing developers," Mike Loukides, VP of Emerging Tech Content at O'Reilly Media, confirms.
+"I don't see AI replacing developers," Mike Loukides, VP of Emerging Tech Content at O'Reilly Media(link is external), confirms.
 "When used well, I see it making developers more effective.
 But I've also never seen a software development shop that didn't have a very long queue of projects they needed to complete, and that wasn't struggling to meet deadlines.
 AI will take some of the load off of developers — but that will probably mean that the list of projects will get longer and the deadlines tighter."

 Copilot, Not Autopilot